JonWatkins/suika/crates/suika_utils/README.md

-# Suika Utils
+# Suika Utils: A Toy Utility Library

+**Important: This is a personal toy project, developed as an experiment and learning exercise.
+It is not intended for production use.**

+**As a toy project, its future development is uncertain.
+It may or may not receive future updates, maintenance, or bug fixes.
+Please do not use it in production environments.**

-Suika Utils is a utility library for the Suika web stack, providing essential tools and helpers.
+Suika Utils is a utility library for the `Suika` web stack (also a toy project), providing essential tools and helpers primarily for learning and experimental purposes.

-**Note:** Suika is under active development and not intended for production use.
-The API is subject to change and may lack comprehensive testing and documentation.
+The API is subject to change.
+This project is not thoroughly tested or hardened for real-world applications, and documentation may be basic.

 ## Usage